dmstjd0182/spinningup_apple_silicon/readme.md

 This forked version uses gymnasium v27 instead of gym and is compatible with apple silicon(tested on python3.9.16) Please install tensorflow for apple silicon manually, and run with latest envs described in [gymnasium v27 docs](https://gymnasium.farama.org).

-**Also, when you test your policy please explicitly type the env's name with '--env' option.
-(e.g. `python -m spinup.run test_policy data/installtest/installtest_s0 --env LunarLander-v2`)**

 ## Original README below.
 ---